match-ROS/match_additive_manufacturing/ur_trajectory_follower/README.md

     - `virtual line`: Determines the index of the next waypoint based on the distance to a virtual line between the last and the next waypoint.
 The orientation of the line is determined by the angle bisector of the inccoming and outgoing segment of the next waypoint.
 - `get_total_Pose.py`: Calculates the total pose of the UR robot ee in world coordinates from the base_link pose and the pose of the mobile platform.
 - `ur_path_direction_controller.py`: Calculates the direction to the next waypoint and multiplies it with the feed rate to get the velocity command for the UR robot.
 The z-component of the velocity is controlled by PID.
+- `rotate_twist_by_pose.py`: Rotates a twist by a given pose.
+This is used to transform the velocity command from world to base_link coordinates.

 ## Future Work
 - publish ur_pose in world